Wegovy pills are launching. Pre-order now

 Key points

-- Most weight loss tablets support around 3–10% weight loss, depending on the treatment and how consistently it’s used alongside diet and exercise.
+• Newer tablets can support up to 22% weight loss, depending on the treatment and how consistently it’s used alongside diet and exercise.

-- New weight loss tablets may be on the horizon, with Wegovy tablets and Foundayo currently being reviewed by the MHRA.
+• More weight loss tablets may be on the horizon, with Foundayo currently being reviewed by the MHRA.

 Best weight loss tablets at a glance